FI:SA200 Internship - SW Eng. - Course Information

 - ( PA165 Java Enterprise Applications || PV179 System Development in C#/.NET || PV260 Software Quality ) && SOUHLAS

 PV203 and PA181 and PA116 and PV207 and PA179.

 - The course is only offered to the students of the study fields the course is directly associated with.

 - fields of study / plans the course is directly associated with

 - Course objectives

-- The goal is to complete an internship in a business on a job position that requires T-shaped skills.
+- The goal is to complete an internship in a business on a job position that requires programming skills.

 - Learning outcomes

-- At the end of the course students should be able to work on a junior level position in a service oriented company.
+- At the end of the course students should be able to work as senior SW developers

 - The daily working shift will not exceed 8 hours.